zincbase/zincdb/docs/Getting started.md

 In contrast to `put()`, `get()` is more permissive and is not only limited to leaf nodes:

-The value of the root node itself can be retrieved, where its children and their descendants would be rendered as object properties.
+The value of the root node itself can be retrieved, where its children and their descendants would be rendered as nested object properties.

 ```ts
 await db.get([]);